Shalva Nutsubidze: Repressions

-Shalva Nutsubidze was detained in Tashiskari on August 31, 1938, on suspicion of spying for Germany.
+Nutsubidze was detained in Tashiskari on August 31, 1938, on suspicion of spying for Germany.
 He was handed to the People's Committee of the USSR for State Security on December 1, the same year, after being accompanied from Tbilisi to Moscow.
 He was charged with counter-revolutionary actions, propaganda, and direct actions against the working class and the revolutionary movement in support of the counter-revolutionary government.

-While in prison, Shalva Nutsubidze was ordered to translate "The Knight in the Panther's Skin" into Russian language by Ioseb Jughashvili, but he had already began translating of the poem in 1937 and had been reading sections in the audience.
+While in prison, Nutsubidze was ordered to translate "The Knight in the Panther's Skin" into Russian language by Ioseb Jughashvili, but he had already begun translating of the poem in 1937 and had been reading sections in the audience.
 In compensation for a translation, he was also released from jail.
-Shalva Nutsubidze finished the fourth complete translation of "The Knight in the Panther's Skin" into Russian on May 1, 1939, which was sent to Stalin.
+Nutsubidze finished the fourth complete translation of "The Knight in the Panther's Skin" into Russian on May 1, 1939, which was sent to Stalin.

-Shalva Nutsubidze and Sergey Kavtaradze personally met Stalin on October 20, 1940.
+Nutsubidze and Sergey Kavtaradze personally met Stalin on October 20, 1940.
 Ioseb Jughashvili revised the poem, provided the translator one Strophe of his translation, and the work was published the following year, with the edition by S. Gorodetsky, which included a preface by Sergo Kavtaradze and illustrations by Mihály Zichy, Sergo Kobuladze, and Irakli Toidze.
 The translation was published in mass circulation by "Goslitizdat", although the translator did not get an honorarium.
-According to Shalva Nutsubidze's declaration, the honorarium was completely credited to the Defense Fund.
+According to Nutsubidze's declaration, the honorarium was completely credited to the Defense Fund.

-Following Stalin's death in 1953 and the fall of Lavrenty Beria's power Shalva Nutsubidze was expelled from the Academy of Sciences of the Georgian SSR on December 22, 1938, and three days later from Tbilisi State University.
-Shalva Nutsubidze's works, "History of Georgian Philosophy" and "Rustaveli and the Eastern Renaissance," were published before 1960, but he was limited to full-fledged scientific and educational activity.
+Following Stalin's death in 1953 and the fall of Lavrenty Beria's power Nutsubidze was expelled from the Academy of Sciences of the Georgian SSR on December 22, 1938, and three days later from Tbilisi State University.
+Nutsubidze's works, "History of Georgian Philosophy" and "Rustaveli and the Eastern Renaissance", were published before 1960, but he was limited to full-fledged scientific and educational activity.
 From 1956 to 1960, he worked as a senior researcher at the Institute of Philosophy of the Academy of Sciences of the Georgian SSR, and in 1960, he received full rehabilitation from the prosecutions of the USSR, and his scientific status was restored.